Singapore companies ink two deals to import solar power from Indonesia

-SINGAPORE - Two Joint Development Agreements (JDAs) were signed on Monday (Oct 25) by Singaporean companies for the import of solar energy from Indonesia.
+Two joint development agreements (JDAs) were signed yesterday by Singaporean companies for the import of solar energy from Indonesia.

-One of the agreements was inked by Sembcorp Industries with Batam's utility company PT PLN Batam and Indonesian renewable energy developer PT Trisurya Mitra Bersama (Suryagen).
+One of the agreements was inked by Sembcorp Industries with Batam's utility company PLN Batam and Indonesian renewable energy developer Trisurya Mitra Bersama (Suryagen).

 The other JDA was signed between PacificLight Power (PLP), a Singapore-based power generation and electricity retail company, and a consortium comprising Medco Power Indonesia, an independent power producer, and Gallant Venture, a Salim Group company, for a 100MW pilot solar import project from Indonesia to Singapore.